VirtuosoResearch/ML4RoadSafety/datasets/README.md

 - Road networks
 - Road network features, including traffic volume reports, weather conditions, and other graph structural features

-The same procedure can be replicated for other states.

-## Reproduction

 To reproduce the data for a state, download the data for each feature and save these in the same local repository.
 Run the dataset codes in the numerical order to get the processed files as deposited in this [repository](https://dataverse.harvard.edu/privateurl.xhtml?token=add1d658-0e71-4007-9735-7976efb8de5e).

-## Step-By-Step Tutorial

 We describe the steps needed to generate the processed graphs, also giving instructions on how to run the code for MA, which can be replicated for other states.

 ### Constructing road networks: